nerdistry/EscrowWebApp/README.md

 # Clone this repository
 $ git clone https://github.com/nerdistry/EscrowWebApp.git

+# Delete the node modules and package-lock files in both the front and back end folders.

-# Go into the repository
+# Go into the front end folder
 $ cd frontend

-# Install dependencies
+# Install dependencies for the front end.
 $ npm install

+#Go back a directory
+$ cd ..

+# Go into the back end folder
+$ cd backend

+# Install dependencies for the backend end.
+$ npm install

+#Go back a directory
+$ cd ..

+# Go into the front end folder
+$ cd backend

 # Run the app
 $ npm start